jonathan-kee/DNS-Container/readme-terraform.md

 Sample React with Spring:
 - https://github.com/localstack-samples/sample-terraform-fullstack-serverless-shipment-app

-^
-I am not familiar with:
+For the above project, I am not familiar with:
   - localstack CLI.
   - AWS CLI with the awslocal wrapper.
   - Terraform with the tflocal wrapper.
   - make (optional, but recommended for running the sample application)

 The application uses Spring Boot profiles (dev for LocalStack, prod for AWS) with different endpoint configurations (application-prod.yml, application-dev.yml), ensuring the same codebase works across both environments.
 Testcontainers integration provides additional validation that the LocalStack environment accurately emulates AWS behavior.

 ^
 Follow below for the full picture of Java / Spring Boot development:
 - https://github.com/Jojoooo1/project-assignment